 Popular momentum indicators

-The main purpose of using momentum indicators in your trading strategy is to gain insight into the speed at which the price moves in the trend direction, determine entry or exit points or identify potential trend reversals.
+The main purpose of using momentum indicators in your trading strategy is to gain insight into the speed at which the price moves in the trend direction, determine entry or exit points, or identify potential trend reversals.

 Momentum trading strategies

-Using this strategy, traders try to identify potential breakout patterns when the price will move outside the resistance or support level and the opportunity to determine the trend direction.
-When looking at the breakout strategy, you want to see long bullish or bearish candlesticks which move above the resistance or below the support line.
+Using this strategy, traders try to identify potential momentum breakout patterns to spot when the price will move outside the resistance or support level and the opportunity to determine the trend direction.
+When looking at the breakout strategy, you want to see long, bullish or bearish Doji candlesticks that move above the resistance or below the support line.

 Traders can open a long position when the momentum candlestick closes.
-Of course, you can define other breakout patterns in their strategy, depending on the instrument traded and the technical indicators used.
+Of course, you can define other breakout patterns in their strategy depending on the instrument traded and the technical indicators used.

-Momentum trading candlestick strategy
+Momentum-trading candlestick strategy

 Try to identify candlestick (or bar) patterns or candlestick momentum to detect potential entry and exit positions.
 Consider the length of the candlestick and the opening and closing prices.
-There are numerous patterns which you can try to find and also you can estimate the momentum in different ways.
+There are numerous patterns that you can try to find – and you can also estimate the momentum in different ways.

 Things to consider when applying momentum trading

-- Carefully define your stop loss strategy.
+- Carefully define your stop-loss strategy

-- Define a risk-reward ratio and use it in your trading strategies.
+- Define a risk-reward ratio and use it in your trading strategies

 - Try to find a trend.